mairadanielaferrari/bitnami-project/README.md

 ### Run Platform Specific Tests

 Simulates Testing Runs for Linux and Windows in parallel under "Windows Testing" and "Linux Testing" stages.
-Each specific platform test run on a different jenkins slave provisioned by a configured Amazon Cloud.
+Each specific platform test run on a different jenkins slave provisioned by a configured Amazon Cloud. (for testing purposes, both windows and linux slave provision a linux ec2.)

 ## Slaves - Item (4)

-In order to provison slaves for testing, under the main jenkins configuration page Cloud Section, I have configured an EC2 Cloud (bitnami-test-cloud) that will be used by jenkins to provision corresponding slaves when running the pipeline.
+In order to provison slaves for testing, under the main jenkins configuration page Cloud Section, I have configured an EC2 Cloud (bitnami-test-cloud) that will be used by jenkins to provision corresponding slaves while running the pipeline.

 http://ec2-18-216-206-98.us-east-2.compute.amazonaws.com:8080/configure